Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên03/12/2023

-The office, which is located at the Pyongyang General Control Center of the North's National Aerospace Technology Administration (NATA), began its mission on December 2 and will report its findings to the military's reconnaissance office and other key units, KCNA said.
+The office, which is located at the Pyongyang General Control Center under the North's National Aerospace Technology Administration (NATA), began its mission on December 2 and will report its findings to the military's reconnaissance office and other key units, KCNA said.

 Earlier, North Korea announced that it had successfully launched its first military spy satellite on November 21.
 A few days later, North Korea announced that the new spy satellite had taken pictures of the White House, the Pentagon, US military bases and "target areas" in South Korea.